Azure-Samples/contoso-chat/docs/workshop/docs/03-Workshop-Build/06-operationalization.md

 1. Open `src/api/contoso_chat/chat.prompty`
     - Find the `system:` section of the file
-    - Add `When answering questions, always use a bulleted list of 5 items` to the end
+    - Add `Start every response with "THE ANSWER IS 42!"` to the end
     - Save the changes.
 1. Return to the browser page for our FastAPI dev server preview.
 1. Append `/docs` to the URL to get the Swagger UI interactive testing page